Apply for a chaperone licence

 A parent, carer or registered chaperone must supervise any child taking part in a performance.

-Anyone over 18 years old can apply to become a licensed chaperone.
-You will need to:
+Anyone over 18 years old and residing in Lincolnshire can apply to become a licensed chaperone.

-- submit two personal references, one of which knows you professionally
+• submit two references known to you for at least 2 years, one of which knows you professionally

-- undertake a child workforce enhanced DBS check
+• undertake a child workforce enhanced DBS check (if not submitting your own DBS)

 We cannot guarantee a timescale for issuing a chaperone licence.

-You should apply at least 12 weeks prior to the date of the first performance.
+You should apply at least 12 weeks prior to the date of the first performance to allow time for the DBS check to be completed.